verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 ### QoR Comparison Gotchas
 There are a variety of 'gotchas' you need to avoid to ensure fair comparisons:
-* GEOMEAN's must be over the same set of benchmarks
+* GEOMEAN's must be over the same set of benchmarks .
     A common issue is that a benchmark failed to complete for some reason, and it's metric values are missing

-* Run-times need to be collected on the same compute infrastructure at the same system load (ideally unloaded)
+* Run-times need to be collected on the same compute infrastructure at the same system load (ideally unloaded).

 ### Example QoR Comparison
 Suppose we've make a change to VTR, and we now want to evaluate the change.